yorickpeterse/yorickpeterse.com/source/index.html.md

   Netherlands.
 ---

-I'm a software developer from The Netherlands, working at [GitLab][gitlab] as a [Staff Backend Engineer][staff-backend-engineer].
-Outside of the work I do for GitLab, I'm interested in the development and theory of compilers, virtual machines, garbage collectors, and programming languages.
-I primarily work with Ruby, Rust, and at times C.
+I'm a software developer from The Netherlands, with over a decade of software development experience.
+I work at [GitLab][gitlab] as a [Staff Backend Engineer][staff-backend-engineer].

+I'm interested in the development and theory of compilers, virtual machines, garbage collectors, and programming languages.
+I'm also the author of the [Inko programming language][inko].
+If you'd like to support my work on free and open-source software, you can do so using [GitHub Sponsors][github-sponsors].

 You can contact me via [Email](mailto:yorick@yorickpeterse.com), [Twitter][twitter], or [Reddit][reddit]; though I prefer Email.
 You can also